Duneland School news for parents, students and teachers

 Contacting IT Support

-The Duneland School Corporation IT department is committed to making this extended eLearning period as successful as possible.
+The Duneland School Corporation IT department is committed to making hybrid and remote learning models as successful as possible.
 To get your problems solved as fast as possible:

 - AV number is typically located on a sticker on the back/bottom of the device